sbaker-dev/vectorObjects/README.md

 class Vector5D(VectorMaster):
     __slots__ = ["a", "b", "c", "d", "e"]

-    def __init__(self, a, b, c, d, e): super().__init__()
+    def __init__(self, *args):
-        self.a = a
-        self.b = b
-        self.c = c
-        self.d = d
+        super().__init__()
+        # Load via inherited self._load so that your custom vector can load all valid int float combinations
-        self.e = e
+        self.a, self.b, self.c, self.d, self.e = self._load(args)

     # Basic dunder have there vector information set within VectorMaster so they can just inherit it
     def __sub__(self, other):
         self._mathematical_operator(self, other, operator.sub)

     # If you want the majority of the information in VectorMaster or want to add new options based on a different type
     # you can add or change that functionality via isinstance
     # by isinstance
     def __add__(self, other):